-Electrical Design Calculations and Consideration Unit 4: Considering other design calculation methods and considerations - Pre-order Only
+Electrical Design Calculations and Consideration Unit 4: Considering other design calculation methods and considerations

 This Unit explores different ways of approaching calculations, so as a Designer you can understand various design methods and options to get the best design for the different circumstances you will come across.

 All prices shown are exclusive of VAT which will be added at checkout.

 The course has been written by Simon Ogborn FIET MSET LCGI, owner and lecturer at Erudite Training Ltd.